Overcoming sleep problems while pregnant

 4. Try to cut down on caffeinated drinks like tea and coffee.
 Too much caffeine affects sleep and during your pregnancy if sleep is an issue it may be worth restricting your intake to the morning or at least early afternoon.
 During pregnancy you should limit your caffeine intake to 200mg/day (which is approx. 1-2cups of coffee or 2-4 cups of tea)

 5. Avoid eating large meals or drinking fluids close to bedtime.
 Ensure that you are eating a balanced diet throughout the day but avoid eating a large meal within a few hours of bedtime.
-Some expectant woman have their dinner as the smallest meal of the day to avoid discomfort during sleep-time.
+You might find that it helps to have your dinner as the smallest meal of the day to avoid discomfort during sleep-time.
 Furthermore, ensure that you take in the recommended 8-10 cups of fluid during the day but try to cut down as bedtime approaches.

 6. Prevent heartburn interfering with your sleep, avoid large amounts of spicy, acidic or fried foods.
 If you are already suffering in this department, consider elevating your head with pillows.